mikependon/RepoDB/README.md

 ## Highlight

-RepoDb is the fastest and the most efficient .NET ORM Library (in set-fetches) as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
+RepoDb is the fastest and the most efficient ORM library in .NET as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).

 Click [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190307_netcore.txt) to see the official run result.